Become a Patron

 Donate a Quilt

-We collected 419 quilts from the wonderful quilters in Arizona and several other states for the 2016 QFaC Quilt Auction.
-Thanks to everyone who donated!
-August 1, 2016 was the last day quilts were accepted for the 2016 Auction.
-We are now actively seeking quilts for the 2019 Auction Cycle and will be happy to take donated quilts for a variety of fundraisers during the next couple of years culminating in a special event in the fall of 2019,
+We are actively seeking quilts for the 2019 Auction Cycle and will be happy to take donated quilts for a variety of fundraisers during the next couple of years culminating in a special event in the fall of 2019.

 Print the new quilt donation form here Quilt Donation Form

-Please complete the above donation form and contact any board member to donate a quilt.
+Please complete the above donation form and contact any board member to donate a quilt or deliver to a drop-off location.

 Thanks to Suzanne Irving who quilted our “Past meets Present” quilts.
 Donated tops were transformed into “new quilts” by Suzanne Irving’s expert hands and are now ready to use!
 Suzanne continues her interest in rescuing vintage quilt tops so please contact us if you have items to donate.